 Since this is active sleep, your body goes through the same processes while you're awake, but you are unable to feel anything due to a loss in muscle tone.
 Some researchers suggest that this is a preventive measure against the body causing harm to itself by acting out any activity during sleep.

-REM sleep isn’t just experienced by humans but is also found in animals, including mammals, reptiles, and even some birds.
+Humans don't just experience REM sleep but is also found in animals, including mammals, reptiles, and even some birds.
 Rapid eye movement differs in every creature.
 Some birds only lose muscle activity in certain areas of their bodies.
-Owls can’t move their eyes during REM sleep because they are physically unable to.
+Owls can't move their eyes during REM sleep because they are physically unable to.

 The Difference Between non-REM and REM Sleep